theastropath/UT99CrowdControl/README.md

 Since only one instance of Crowd Control can be attached at a time, most effects apply to all players on the server simultaneously.
 A few apply to the player in first/last place, and a few more apply to random players.

+## Installing

+Either compile the .u file (see below) or [download it from the Releases page](https://github.com/theastropath/UT99CrowdControl/releases/latest) and put it along with the .int file into the System folder of your Unreal Tournament installation.
+The mutator should then be available to use in the Mutators menu.

 ## Compiling

+**Note**: If you are just trying to play this mod, you should not compile it yourself!
+[Check out the Releases page instead!](https://github.com/theastropath/UT99CrowdControl/releases/latest)

 I have been compiling this project using UMake (https://ut99.org/viewtopic.php?f=58&t=14044).
 Simply put the contents of this repository into a UT99CrowdControl folder in the main Unreal Tournament install directory, then drag the files inside the Classes folder onto UMake.
 The compiled .u file will be put into the System folder.

-## Installing

-Either compile the .u file or download it from the Releases page and put it along with the .int file into the System folder of your Unreal Tournament installation.
-The mutator should then be available to use in the Mutators menu.

 ## Usage